HackRoot1/RMS/README.md

-# RMS
+# RMS_project
-This is a restaurant management system project.
+This is a restaurant management project.